Determinantal random subgraphs

 and $\langle \cdot,\cdot \rangle$ is a Minkowski bilinear form on $\R^D$.
 Here we used the notation

 As already alluded to in Section \ref{sec:pythagore-sym}, these polynomials are called the first and second Symanzik polynomials in the literature, see~\cite{Bogner-Weinzierl}.

 In the remainder of this subsection and the next, when we write $\ul{x}$, we mean $\ul{y}^{-1}$.
 The reason for this distinction is that we think of $y_e$ as edge-lengths, or resistances, whereas $x_e$ are conductances.
 The discrete analogue of a continuous Laplacian is the operator $\Delta$ associated with conductances~$x_e$, when the edge lengths are $y_e$.

 In physical terms, $D$ represents the dimension of space-time, so that the case $D=1$ that we will now consider seems to have little physical relevance.
-When $D=1$ and considering the usual norm on $\K$ instead of a Minkowski bilinear form, taking $q\in (\ker d)^\perp=\im d^*$ and writing it~$q=d^* {\sf J}_{\ul\x} \varphi$ for some~$\varphi\in \Omega_1(\rG)$, we readily find that the second Symanzik polynomial in terms of the polynomial $\rA_1((c, \ul{x})$ defined in~\eqref{eq:defApol}, as
+When $D=1$ and considering the usual norm on $\K$ instead of a Minkowski bilinear form, taking $q\in (\ker d)^\perp=\im d^*$ and writing it~$q=d^* {\Jx} c$ for some~$c\in \Omega_1(\rG)$, we can re-express the second Symanzik polynomial in terms of the polynomial $\rA_1((c, \ul{x})$ defined in~\eqref{eq:defApol}, as